ryanv94/ReliHack-advanced-log-search/README.md

 Visit https://one.newrelic.com, open Apps, look to the Application Catalog (you can select Visualisations here).
 Find the Advanced Log Search visualisation add that to your account.

+If you come up against errors - try run `nr1 nerdpack:uuid -gf` to regenerate the Nerdpack's UUID with your own NR CLI & API credentials.

 ## Using the visualisation